 You can go to court and contest the speeding ticket by pleading not guilty.
 This may be best done with the help of a lawyer, but it is not required.

 Traffic experts say that since a speeding ticket isn’t as severe as a DUI, you may stand a chance in court, but it still isn’t easy on your own.
-By hiring the services of a speeding ticket defense lawyer, you can maintain a clean record and preserve your driving privileges.
+By hiring a speeding ticket defense lawyer, you can maintain a clean record and preserve your driving privileges.

 What Are Ways to Save on Car Insurance Premiums With a Speeding Violation?

 At this point, if you have a speeding ticket on your driving record, your insurance company will increase your auto insurance premiums.
-You’ll be able to pay the fine or do community service to resolve the speeding ticket.
+You can pay the fine or do community service to resolve the speeding ticket.
 This can help keep your car insurance premiums from increasing further.

 You can also increase your auto insurance deductible since it is directly inverse to the car insurance premium you pay—the higher your auto insurance deductible, the lower your car insurance rates.

-Another way to save on car insurance after a speeding violation is to drive less in order to reduce your miles.
+Another way to save on car insurance after a speeding violation is to drive less to reduce your miles.
 Your car insurance provider may offer a discount for this.

 Installing additional security features to your car will also help lower your car insurance premiums.
 These discounts can run anywhere from 5% to 30%.

-Shopping for car insurance after getting a speeding ticket?
-Regardless of your driving history, Insurance Navy is here to help.
+Are you shopping for car insurance after getting a speeding ticket?
+Insurance Navy is can get you affordable rates regardless of your driving history

 We provide drivers with coverage no matter what level of risk they have.
-Get a free SR22 quote with us today.
+Get a free auto insurance quote with us today.
 Quotes are available online via our website and mobile app.
 You can also give us a call at 888-949-6289.